ApparentlyPlus/GatOS/docs/C0_Introduction.md

 The road to a working kernel is messy, full of rabbit holes, and rarely well-documented.
 What you’ll find here are the notes from that journey — clear explanations of how GatOS works, written both as a reference for its design and as a record of the process.

-What you will find here is a record of trying to build a serious kernel.
 Think of this as part technical guide, part personal log.
 It’s here to make the tough parts a little easier, and maybe a bit more fun.
 I hope it proves to be a valuable resource for your own explorations into the foundations of computing.

 And if something doesn’t make sense, feel free to reach out — I don’t bite.